 - Set Up a Collection Area.
 A collection bin can be set up outdoors, in a garage, or even under the kitchen sink.
 The composting container has to be in a dry and shady area with stable conditions (temperature, moisture) in order for matter to decompose.

 - Be a Mix Master.
-The contents of your bin need to be biologically diverse.
+The contents of your bin need to have biodiversity.
 This means a mix of carbon-heavy “browns” and nitrogen-centric “greens.”
 “Browns” include shredded paper, dead leaves, and food-soiled paper napkins.
 “Greens” include plant matter, tea leaves, fruit skins, vegetable and yard clippings

 - Churn the Rot.
 You want rot to set in.
 To encourage this, use a shovel (for outdoors) or a garden fork (for a bin) to churn the contents of your bin.
 In warmer weather, do this weekly.
 In the colder weather, once per month is sufficient.
 Sprinkle organic dirt in with each churn.
 If it is dry, dampen it with a little water (don’t make it soggy), churn, and seal.